-Letters of Reference/Recommendation - Allow each referee at least two weeks (and not during March break) to write a letter on your behalf.
+Letters of Reference/Recommendation - Allow each referee at least two weeks to write a letter on your behalf.
 Be prepared to tell them what it is for and why you are applying.
 Provide them with your resumé to assist them in writing the most informative letter for you.